 Your home is likely the most expensive and valuable asset you own, so it makes sense to care for it to ensure its value stays up.
 The article will cover some systems in your WA, ID, CO, or OR home that require regular maintenance to keep running smoothly.

 Summary: We’ve covered the different mortgage options available to Washington State home buyers in the past.
 Today, we’re going to zero in on one particular type of mortgage product, and that’s the adjustable-rate loan.

-This financing option can offer savings during the first few years, which makes it attractive to budget-conscious home buyers.
-Here’s what you should know about it.
+Adjustable-rate loans (ARMs) are financing options that can offer savings during the first few years, which makes them attractive to budget-conscious home buyers.
+Here’s what you should know about them.

 Adjustable-Rate Mortgage Options in Washington State

 An adjustable-rate mortgage (ARM) loan is exactly what it sounds like.
 It is a home loan with an interest rate that changes, or adjusts, overtime.

 This feature sets it apart from the fixed mortgage loan, which carries the same rate for entire repayment term.
 That’s one of your primary choices when shopping for a home loan in Washington State — fixed or ARM.

 With most adjustable-rate mortgages, the interest rate will remain the same for the first few years before it starts to adjust.
 These are referred to as “hybrid” ARM loans, since they combine features of both an adjustable and a fixed mortgage.

 The 5/1 ARM loan is a good example of a hybrid mortgage product.
 With this type of mortgage loan, the interest rate will remain fixed for the first five years.
 During that time, it essentially functions like a fixed-rate home loan.
 After that initial five-year period, however, the rate will begin to adjust every one year based on current market conditions and other factors.